safkanyazilim/eanapilib/README.md

 - [Android SDK] [android-sdk] needs to be installed and both the tools and platform-tools directories are assumed to be on the path.
 Additionally you'll need to have at least Android version 14 setup (4.0 Ice Cream Sandwich).

 ###Steps
-1. Download the source code from git (`git clone git://ExpediaInc/ean-android/ean-android.git`)
+1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`.
     - Ensure the library has already been published as described above.

-2. Open a command line in the cloned directory (`cd ean-android/sample-app`).
+2. Open a command line in the cloned directory: `cd ean-android/sample-app`.

-4. Next you will need to use the android command line tool to setup your environment for the project (`android update project -p ./`).
+4. Next you will need to use the android command line tool to setup your environment for the project: `android update project -p ./`.
 This will set up the environment-specific files for the project.

 5. Now sample-app can be built using `ant debug` the built project will be output to `ean-android/sample-app/bin/sample-app-debug.apk` and can then be pushed to an Android device or vm with `adb install ean-android/sample-app/bin/sample-app-debug.apk`